Anxiety Before Your Period: Managing Fluctuating Hormones

 Takeaway

 Many may experience nervousness or exacerbated anxiety disorder-related symptoms prior to the start of their periods.
 However, there may be a variety of scientifically supported methods and strategies you can leverage to support a higher overall quality of life in all phases of your cycle.
 These can include eating a healthy diet, trying low-impact exercise, meditating, and tracking your cycle.
-Speaking with a therapist and clinician can help you identify what the next step may look like in your personal medical journey.
+Speaking with a therapist or clinician can help you identify what the next step may look like in your personal medical journey.
 Online therapy may also provide you with additional resources to support you in moments of premenstrual anxiety.

 Regulate anxiety in a compassionate environment